 Next time, I said to Tove, exhaling.

 It wasn’t about the money.
 It was about pride in something I’d done, about art.
 I’d made each kite with my own hands, thread and needle, stick and lathe.
 I dyed the cloth myself into tapestries that could be seen from the ground.
 It wasn’t that they couldn’t make their own kites or that there weren’t a few other holdout kite makers.
 The Dragonflies sometimes made them out of paper bags and twigs.
 Sometimes they even made them out of scraps of nylon they’d quilted together, stolen from the factories where they worked.
 But the alien craft makers reflected their own predicament in everything they made.
 These clunky, makeshift things flew poorly; they only reminded people of how stuck we were on the ground by their gracelessness.
 Mine were art, the aliens told me, they were more than the sum of their parts.
-Mine had the lift, the weightlessness that made you feel like you could rise up there with them the kind that dragged your heart up by their string.
+Mine had the lift, the weightlessness that made you feel like you could rise up there with them, the kind that dragged your heart up by their string.
 They told me it made them feel like they were back home, like they had never been stuck here, like thousands of their own kind were still family-swarming around their sun.
-Dragonflies dropped in my store often, like moths to light.
+Dragonflies dropped into my store often, like moths to light.
 Profits went up.
 Now, I could make the kites as big as I wanted.
 I had one as big as a hang glider in the backroom.
 Eight hands would have to hold it at once to keep it on the ground.

 I went to return the kite from his hands to a wooden peg on the pegboard wall.
 I brushed his feeler hands as I did, the millions of hairs on his black fingers tickling me.
 I felt my face go hot.
 I knew I’d done something wrong instantly.